 1. Check in with employees on a regular basis.

 Team meetings are an effective way to make sure you have good communication.
 The key is balance.
 Directors should plan one-on-one and team meetings with their department, but in a cadence that’s productive and not time-draining.
 Discuss projects, current roadblocks, and suggestions for the future projects.
 On a company level, you can also schedule stay interviews or create employee surveys.
 People want to share their thoughts and opinions.
-By respecting and listening to your staff, you will increase effective workplace communication.
+By creating a safe space where employees feel comfortable voicing their thoughts and opinions, you will increase effective workplace communication.

 2. Strategize an onboarding process for new employees.